gdmka/openai-compat-endpoint/README.md

 ## What’s new

+- **Added support for reasoning effort and thinking for OpenAI and Anthropic compatible models**
 - Native OpenAI sampling knobs (temperature, top-p, frequency penalty, etc.) exposed in the GUI
 - Zero config: paste your API key, pick the model, start vibing
 - Keeps all local-model superpowers intact—switch between cloud and local on the fly